Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 9. Save and Close the Form.

-Have you noticed the starting line of the above Function, which is declared as Public?
+Notice that the starting line of the above function is declared as Public.

-Now, we need another program, in the Standard Module, to run the search function GetFirstName() from the frmEmployees Form Module.
-Besides that this program demonstrates how to create more than one instance of a Microsoft Access Form and open them in memory, to access their properties, methods, or control contents.
+Next, we need a program in a Standard Module that calls the GetFirstName() function from the frmEmployees form module.
+This program will also demonstrate how to create multiple instances of a Microsoft Access form, allowing you to open them in memory and access their properties, methods, or control contents independently.

 1. Open VBA Editing Window (Alt+F11).

-2. Select the Module option from Insert Menu and add a new Standard Module.
+2. Select the Module option from the Insert Menu and add a new Standard Module.

 3. Copy and paste the following VBA Function code into the new Module.